 Test and Trace

-The University is supporting the NHS Test and Trace Service by asking students and staff to check-in every time they see a Test and Trace sign at key locations around campus.
-Students and staff will check-in on our app by scanning the different QR codes at each location, while all visitors will need to check-in via a separate online form.
+The University is supporting the NHS Test and Trace system by asking students, staff and visitors to check-in on the NHS Covid-19 app every time they see a Test and Trace sign at key locations around campus.

 This will help support NHS Test and Trace in identifying and informing individuals of potential Covid-19 risks.
-For more information visit our Coronavirus advice and guidance webpages.
+Find out more about how the University is supporting NHS Test and Trace.

 Local Testing Sites

-The University is working with Kent County Council to open a local testing site on our North Holmes Road Campus.
-There are local testing sites on the Universities of Medway campus at Chatham Maritime and at the University of Kent’s Canterbury Campus.
+There are also local testing sites on the Universities of Medway campus at Chatham Maritime and at the University of Kent’s Canterbury Campus.
 All of these sites are for students, staff and the local community, which will be a key part of the strategy of early identification of cases, to enable prevention of onward transmission.

 Students in the community